ImAshishRastogi/Resume/index.md

 ## ABOUT
 ---

 **Resourceful Software Developer with 4+ years of industrial experience on various tech stacks.
-Proficient at Java, Javascript, SQL, Node js.
-Ability to implement well tested and documented code along with scoping, designing and maintaining aesthetics.**
+Endowed with implementing well tested and documented code along with scoping, designing and maintaining aesthetics.**
 ## SKILLS
 ---